 Singchu-Thang: 45 kms from Gangtok at an altitude of 3,500 ft. on the banks of River TISTA, SHINGCHU-THANG is ideal for White Water Sports and picturesque Picnic Spot.
 It literally means “The plain over grown with dwarf fish plants and shrubs.”

 Sikip: Sikip located on the banks of the banks of the river Rangeet in the South District.
-The drive from Gamgtok to Sikip takes about five hours via Legship and it is also accessible from Siliguri and Darjeeling via Jorethang.
+The drive from Gangtok to Sikip takes about five hours via Legship and it is also accessible from Siliguri and Darjeeling via Jorethang.
 This place is an Anglers Paradise and also has a charming natural surrounding.
 Together with one can also avail the facility of rafting down the Rangeet.

 Phur Tsa-Chu: Situated on the bank of River Rangeet is the hot spring “Phur-Tsa-chu” half an hour drive from Legship and one-hour drive from Jorethang.
-Pilgrims of all walks of life come to dip in this hot spring during month of January to March.
+Pilgrims of Namchi all walks of life come to dip in this hot spring during month of January to March.